+4.16.12 Any duct (unless fully enclosed by construction with an FRR no less than required for the fire separation) that passes through a fire separation shall not reduce the fire resistance of the construction through which the duct passes.

+Where a fire damper is used to maintain the required fire resistance it shall:

-- 4.16.12 Unless fully enclosed by construction with an FRR of no less than that required for the fire separation, any air duct passing through a fire separation shall be equipped with a fire damper which, in the event of duct failure or collapse due to fire, closes the opening through the separation.
-The fire damper shall have an FRR of no less than that of the fire separation, except that the damper blade is not required to have: - a) An insulation rating if means to prevent combustible materials being placed closer than 300 mm to the the fire damper and air duct are provided, or - b) A structural adequacy rating.
+- a) comply with AS/NZS 1668.1 and - b) have a fire integrity and insulation rating no less than that of the fire separation, except that the damper blade is not required to have an insulation rating if the building is sprinkler protected or means are provided to prevent combustible materials being placed closer than 300 mm to the fire damper and air duct.

+2 and 3

-The fire damper shall be capable of being readily accessed for servicing.
+Fire dampers shall be capable of being readily accessed for servicing.